Exhibition Opening: Jeremy Toussaint-Baptiste: Set It Off

-The dual-site event will feature performances, music by DJ Sofia Lakis, a welcome by ICA executive director Dominic Asmall Willsdon and 1708 Gallery executive director Emily Smith, and remarks by Toussaint-Baptiste and curators Amber Esseiva and Park C. Myers.
+The dual-site event will feature performances by SCRAAATCH, music by DJ Sofia Lakis and DJ Hunting Dog, a welcome by ICA executive director Dominic Asmall Willsdon and 1708 Gallery executive director Emily Smith, and remarks by Toussaint-Baptiste and curators Amber Esseiva and Park C. Myers.

 Throughout the evening, we will highlight the memory of Bill Royall’s life and his transformative contributions to the Richmond community.